- When can I take the employee furlough?

 When can I take the employee furlough?

 Employees will work with their managers to choose the unpaid days.
 All 5 days must be taken between November 1, 2020 and April 9, 2021.
 They do not have to be taken consecutively.
 Employees can take any “paid” workday, including holidays and the holiday break week, as a furlough day.
 During the 5 unpaid days, employees will not work in any capacity.

 What is the impact on my paycheck?

-The reduction in compensation will appear in employee paychecks (biweekly or monthly) over a two-month period in January and February 2021.
+The reduction in compensation will appear in employee paychecks (biweekly or monthly) over a three-month period January – March 2021.
 The amount will be equally spread across each pay period.
-There will not be a reduction in November or December 2020 paychecks.
+There was not a reduction in November or December 2020 paychecks.
 This is a temporary measure.
 It does not reflect a permanent salary reduction.
 Employees will receive a personal notification outlining this short-term adjustment to their compensation for the unpaid days in FY 2021.
 The 5 unpaid days represent approximately 2% of an employee’s base annual salary.
 The 5 unpaid days do not accrue and must be accounted for in full.
 For example, if an employee leaves American University during this period, the remaining unpaid days will be deducted in the employee’s paycheck before their departure.

 Employees earning $40,000 per year or less as of June 19, 2020 (the initial announcement of the furlough) will not be subject to the furlough.
 The June effective date is to protect any employees who previously earned $40,000 per year or less but because of merit increases moved above the threshold.